artmetla/DejaView/docs/contributing/getting-started.md

 ## Repository

-This project uses [Android AOSP Gerrit][perfetto-gerrit] for code reviews, follows the [Google C++ style][google-cpp-style], and targets `-std=c++17`.
+This project uses [Android AOSP Gerrit][dejaview-gerrit] for code reviews, follows the [Google C++ style][google-cpp-style], and targets `-std=c++17`.

 Development happens in the AOSP repository: